YFanLuo/MAPLE-Net/README.md

 ## Requirements

-Use
+To install the required dependencies, run the following command:
->pip install -r requirments
+>pip install -r requirements.txt

-to install requiremenrts

 ## Prepare the data